IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 * A BuildServer instance.

-### DockerHub
+### Docker Hub

 First of all, we need to provide a repository for the Docker image.
-This is usually DockerHub, but can be adapted to any other storage method.
+This is usually Docker Hub, but can be adapted to any other storage method.

-To do this, you need a DockerHub account, and create a repository there.
+To do this, you need a Docker Hub account, and create a repository there.
 It will be named with the scheme youruser/reponame

-### TravisCI
+### Travis CI

 On the Travis side, we need to set-up the .travis.yml in the right way.